What are Customer Retention and Churn Rates and How Do I Improve Them?

 Imagine your business as a leaky bucket.
 You're constantly adding new customers (filling the bucket), but if existing ones keep leaving (leaking out), you'll never have a full bucket, no matter how hard you pour.
 That's why customer retention is crucial.
 It's simply the percentage of customers who stick with your business over a specific period.
 The higher your retention rate, the fewer leaks you have, and the fuller your bucket remains.

-So, why is holding onto your happy customers so important?
+So, why is keeping your happy customers so important?
 Here's the secret: existing customers are a goldmine.
 They've already experienced your product or service, so they're more likely to make repeat purchases.
-Customer Acquisition Cost is typically higher than the cost of maintaining a customer.
+Customer Acquisition Costs are typically higher than the cost of maintaining a customer.

 This translates to increased revenue without the constant cost of acquiring new customers.
-Plus, happy customers become loyal brand advocates, singing your praises and attracting others through positive word-of-mouth.
+Happy customers become loyal brand advocates, sing your praises and attract others through positive word-of-mouth.

 The numbers speak for themselves.
 Studies show that retaining just 5% more of your customers can boost your profits by 25-95%.
 Imagine the impact that could have on your bottom line!
-In a nutshell, customer retention isn't just a nice-to-have; it's a key driver of sustainable business growth.
+Customer retention isn't just a nice-to-have; it's a key driver of sustainable business growth.

 How to Calculate Customer Retention